Examples

 Example 1: Calculate the range of a 200 MeV/c muon in Iron

-Example 2: Print a stopping power and range table for Yttium (Y)
+Example 2: Print a stopping power and range table for Stainless Steel 316L

 Example 3: Calculate energy loss iteratively to estimate the computing performance